seschwartz8/pinterest-clone-react-redux/README.md

 ## Description

-Simple Pinterest clone react app that utilizes redux, Google OAuth, portals, redux forms, and react router to provide CRUD functionality.
-You can log in with google, post photos, view all photos, view specific photo details, and edit/delete photos (but only if you were the one who posted them), and pin a photo to your board.
+A simple Pinterest clone app.
+You can log in with google, post photos, view all photos, view specific photo details, edit/delete photos (but only if you were the one who posted them), search for photos with specific tags, and pin photos to your pin board.
+If you click on "Pins" you should see all the photos you have pinned, and you can remove them from your pin board as well.
+This app utilizes redux, Google OAuth, portals, redux forms, and react router to provide CRUD functionality.

-I learned the basics of how to structure and route this website from a wonderful Udemy course by Stephen Grider: Modern React with Redux.
+I learned the basics of routing and implementing CRUD in react-redux apps from a wonderful Udemy course by Stephen Grider: Modern React with Redux.

 ## Installation